Reference Signals

 - class neoradium.dmrs.PTRS(dmrs, **kwargs)

-is implemented in NeoRadium.
-Support for other channels are coming soon.)PTRS is used for tracking the phase of the local oscillators at the receiver and transmitter.
-This enables suppression of phase noise and common phase error, particularly important at high carrier frequencies such as millimeter wave.
-Due to the properties of phase noise, PTRS can have low density in the frequency domain but high density in the time domain.
-If transmitted, PTRS is always associated with one DMRS port.
+PTRSobject can be associated with aPDSCHor aPUSCH.
+(Currently onlyPDSCHis implemented in NeoRadium.
+Support for other channels is coming soon.)The PT-RS is used to track the phase of the local oscillators at the receiver and transmitter.
+This enables suppression of phase noise and common phase error, particularly important at high carrier frequencies, such as millimeter-wave bands.
+Because of the properties of phase noise, PT-RS may have low density in the frequency domain but high density in the time domain.
+If transmitted, PT-RS is always associated with one or two DM-RS ports.

 This implementation is mostly based on 3GPP TS 38.211, Section 7.4.1.2 and 3GPP TS 38.214, Section 5.1.6.3.